Xilinx/SDSoC_Examples/cpp/getting_started/README.md

 ## SDSoC Examples

-Table below presents overall summary of each of these examples present in this repository.
+Table below presents overall summary of each example in a precise manner.
+These examples are categorized to help users to cover various area that needs to be focused while using SDSoC for their application optimization

 Sl.No | Title | Description | Category
 ------|-------|-------------|----------